Magnetoelastic signatures of the conical state and charge density waves in antiferromagnetic FeGe

-where $\omega_0$ denotes the acoustic mode energy scale entering the hybridization condition, and $\Gamma(H)$ is the magnetic damping.
-The effective magnetic stiffness is parameterized as $ a_m(T,H) = a_{m0} + bT + \alpha H^2$, and the field-dependent damping as $\Gamma(H) = \Gamma_0 + \gamma H^2$.
+where the effective magnetic stiffness is parameterized as $ a_m(T,H) = a_{m0} + bT + \alpha_m H^2$, the field-dependent damping as $\Gamma(H) = \Gamma_0 + \gamma H^2$ and $\omega_0$ denotes the acoustic mode energy scale entering the hybridization condition.
 Physically, $a_m(T,H)$ represents the renormalized magnetic stiffness controlling the proximity to a magnetoelastic resonance with the acoustic branch.
-The quadratic field dependence is the lowest-order symmetry-allowed form in a centrosymmetric system; a negative $\alpha$ corresponds to field-induced softening of the relevant magnetic mode.
-At the denominator of $\chi_m(T,H)$ one can clearly see a possible redundancy of the model as $a_{m0}, \omega_0$ and $\Gamma_0$ linearly dependent.
-We re-define $\delta_0 = a_{m0} - \omega_0$ as $\omega_0$ is absorbed in $a_{m0}$, thus the magnetic contribution reads:
+The quadratic field dependence is the lowest-order symmetry-allowed form in a centrosymmetric system; a negative $a_{m}$ corresponds to field-induced softening of the relevant magnetic mode.
+In the denominator of $\chi_m(T,H)$, the parameters $a_{m0}$ and $\omega_0$ are not independent, as they enter only through their difference.
+We therefore define $\delta_0 = a_{m0} - \omega_0$, effectively absorbing $\omega_0$ into $a_{m0}$.
+The magnetic contribution then reads: